bcgov/MyGovBC-MSP/README.md

     [//]: # (content of src/app/components/msp/landing/i18/data/en/desc.md)
     # This is just a page for dev purposes to jump into these {page_count} flows:
     ```
     Notice there is a placeholder {page_count}.
-The delimiter {} is flexible.
-We are going to replace it later on.
+The delimiter {} is a matter of choice.
+We are going to substitute the placeholder later on.

 3. (optional) translate the content into other languages under folder *i18n/data/\<lang\>*, preserving sub-folder structure.
 For example, French translation would be under *i18n/data/fr*.
 4. Require *i18n* folder in your component: